Lift table: Standards

 In Europe there is a published standard BS EN 1570: 1998 + A2: 2009 Safety requirements for lifting tables.
 Standard EN 1570-1 is now EN 15701-1:2011+A1:2014.
 It is a Type C standard and compliance with this standard confers conformity with the Machinery Directive, 2006/42/EC.
 Work is already being undertaken to revise this standard and possibly split it into 3 parts.
-This revision aims to address new technologies, improve clarity, and enhance safety requirements.
 It specifies the criteria for the raising and lowering of goods and/or persons associated with the movement of goods carried by lifting tables.

 In North America, the American National Standards Institute (ANSI) approved and published the ANSI MH29.1:2012 standard in February 2012, itself a revision of the previous MH29.1:2008 standard.

 Common accidents

-The most common types of accidents involving a scissor lift caused by misapplication of the machine, obstacles, misuse of the equipment, and lack of maintenance.
+The most common types of accidents involving a scissor lift are caused by misapplication of the machine, obstacles, misuse of the equipment, and lack of maintenance.
 Other contributing factors include inadequate training, overloading, and failure to follow safety procedures.